shtaif/react-async-iterators/README.md

 - easily consuming async iterables obtained from any library, web API or composed manually - in a declarative React-friendly fashion.
 <!-- Dynamically plug and unplug them at any place across your app's component tree with automatic teardown. -->

-- unlock new ways of expressing efficient data flow in or between components, constricting redundant re-rendering.
+- unlock new ways of expressing data flow in or between components efficiently, constricting redundant re-rendering.
 <!-- made possible by the async iterables' unique properties (more on that later). -->

 <!-- TODO: Should mention here (or anywhere else?) about the state of the `async-iterator-helpers-proposal`, as well as existing possibilities to create and compose async iterables via `iter-tools` and `IxJS`? -->